Bridgend & District League

 The Bridgend & District League is a football league covering the town of Bridgend and surrounding areas in South Wales.
-The leagues are at the eighth, ninth and tenth levels of the Welsh football league system.
+The leagues are at the seventh, eighth and ninth levels of the Welsh football league system.

 Area

 The radius of the league covers Ogmore Valley, the Llynfi Valley, Bridgend, the Garw Valley and Gilfach.
 The league's eastern side is Llanharry and its western side is Cefn Cribwr.

 Divisions

 The league is composed of three divisions.